Support road.cc

 Some sole flex from hard efforts

 Boardman has delivered an absolute belter of a spec list for the sub-£100 price tag on their latest Carbon Cycle Shoes.
-It's quite rare to see a full carbon fibre sole on an £85 shoe and while there is a little bit of flex, they offer decent stiffness, coping with the majority of scenarios it's likely to find itself in.
+It's quite rare to see a full carbon fibre sole on a shoe with an RRP of £85, and these are currently even better value, down to £55.
+While there is a little bit of flex, they offer decent stiffness, coping with the majority of scenarios it's likely to find itself in.
 The sole is compatible with three-bolt cleat options only though – no option for two-bolt SPDs.

 They are also well vented and the upper gives a supple feel for comfort too – plus the adjustment of the ratchet dials allows you to tweak them on the fly.
 Performance is also helped by the retention system, provided by Atop.
 It's a dial system that tightens a cable evenly across the top of your foot, similar to Boa and the like.
 Cheaper shoes tend to use one dial with a Velcro strap at the toes, so it's good to see Boardman showing no signs of penny-pinching and speccing twin dials.